-Siler, S. A. (2020).
+Siler, S. A. (Submitted).
 Giving students choice of research question: Effects on science attitudes and learning outcomes.
-(Manuscript in preparation)

 Klahr, D. & Siler, S. A. (2019).
 Teaching basic experimental design with an intelligent tutor.
 In P. Kuhl, S. Lim, S. Guerriero and D. van Damme (Eds.)
 Developing Minds in the Digital Age: Towards a Science of Learning for 21st Century Education (pp. 135 –144), Educational Research and Innovation, OECD Publishing, Paris.